Treatment For Trauma | Gloucester, VA & Across Virginia

-Currently, we offer trauma-focused cognitive behavioral therapy and eye movement desensitization therapy both of which are shown to help children, adolescents, and their adults feel better in both the short and long-term and have fewer lifelong effects from trauma.
+Currently, we offer Trauma-Focused Cognitive Behavioral Therapy (TF-CBT) and Eye Movement Desensitization Reprocessing (EMDR) therapy both of which are shown to help children, adolescents, and their adults feel better in both the short and long-term and have fewer lifelong effects from trauma.

 Through therapy, both parents and children may become able to better process and talk to each other about difficult emotions and thoughts relating to a traumatic experience.
 Therapy provides the necessary tools to help with overwhelming thoughts, trigger situations, and more.